-That said, the SAID program doesn’t just focus on income assistance and covering fees.
-They also focus on the needs of the client, and support their integration into the community.
+That said, the SAID program doesn’t focus solely on income assistance and fee coverage.
+They also focus on theclient’s needst and support their integration into the community.
 When it comes to income amounts, those are specific to the person.

 How The SAID Program Works

-In Saskatchewan, the SAID program is made up of 3 different benefits.
+In Saskatchewan, the SAID program comprises 3 benefits.
 These are the living income benefit, the disability income benefit and the exceptional needs income benefit.
 Just because you’re approved for the SAID benefit doesn’t mean that you’ll get approved for all of these.
 Here’s how they work.

 Living Income Benefit

-With the living income benefit, your basic costs are all lumped into one payment.
+With the living income benefit, your basic costs are all lumped into one set maximum monthly benefit amount.
 This means that you get to control how much you spend on your shelter, food and other basic needs.
-Essentially, the funds are given directly to you, and you have control over how you spend them.
+Essentially, the funds are given directly to you, and you have control over how you spend them to help with your daily living costs.

 Disability Income Benefit

-These funds are meant to be used for any costs associated with your disability.
+These funds are meant to be used for any costs associated with your significant and enduring disabilities.
 So this can include things like prescriptions, medical equipment or any other costs that may come up.

 Exceptional Needs Income Benefit

 Depending on your disability, you may require special products that aren’t covered by the rest of your income.
 This can include things like special foods, clothing or home care.
-If you’re in need of a service animal, this benefit can be used to cover the cost of caring for that service animal.
+If you need a service animal, this benefit can provide financial support used to cover the cost of caring for that service animal.

 Who’s Eligible?

-In order to receive the SAID benefit, you do have to be eligible.
-In order to be eligible, you have to meet the eligibility criteria.
+To receive the SAID benefit, you do have to be eligible.
+To be eligible, you have to meet the eligibility criteria.
 These include:

-When it comes to having a disability, a Disability Impact Assessment is required.
-This assessment will determine whether or not you meet the requirements to get approved for the SAID program.
+When it comes to disabilities, a Disability Impact Assessment is required.
+This assessment will determine whether you meet the requirements to be approved for the SAID program.

 Amounts You Can Receive

-How much you can receive with the SAID program really just depends on your specific needs.
-There’s really no cap, and the amounts are specific to each person who is approved.
+How much you can receive through the SAID program depends on your specific needs.
+There’s really no cap, and the amounts are specific to each approved person.
 That said, there is a cap on the amount you can receive for the living income benefit.
 It varies based on where you live, how many adults are in the home, and how many dependent children you have.

 BenefitMonthly Payment Amount